AxonFramework/extension-springcloud-sample/README.md

 ---------------

 First, select the profile you like to test.
-Depending on the profile the start up process will differ:
+Depending on the profile the start-up process will differ:

  - **Spring Cloud Netflix / Eureka** - First, start up the `eureka-server`.
  The provided `application.properties` should be sufficient.